MrKintu/XentePaymentsSDK-1/ReadMe.txt

     String accountID = "256784378515";
     xente.accountsHandler.getAccountByID(accountID);

-> The integrator can also check to see which payment providers are available to use on the Xente platform.
+> The integrator can also check to see which payment providers are available to use on the XentePayments platform.
     xente.paymentsProvider.getPaymentProviders();

 > The integrator can also create a new transaction